KadenL9/MinecraftDeathSwap/README.md

 6.)
 At the beginning of the game, all settings are set to default survival.
 Also, players will be put in cages when the plugin is activated and will be released after 5 seconds.
 They will also be given a condensed book of the rules.

+7.)
+Once a player is dead, they will be put in adventure mode and will have the ability to fly.
+They are invisible to all the other players and have the ability to teleport to other players, dead or alive, using the command /teleporter to open a teleporter menu.

 ## Swap Mechanics Based on Number of Players
 Depending on the number of players, the swapping mechanic will work slightly differently.